welcome to needham - storey - wampner funeral service

 Nero, Therapy Dog

 My name is Nero!
-I’m a registered black Labrador retriever that was born on July 2, 2015.
+I’m a registered AKC English black Labrador retriever that was born in Russia on July 2, 2015.
 I’ve been working as a certified therapy dog with NSW since February of 2016.
 Before working at NSW, I completed my Companion Dog Training Course.
 I trained with Master K-9 trainer, Julie Case, with Ultimate Canine Dog Training in Westfield, IN.
 I belong to a local club called “Love on a Leash”, where my fellow canines and I visit health care centers, schools, libraries, and many other organizations to bring smiles to faces.